Allenuzoma/ansible-config-mgt/README.md

 # ANSIBLE-CONFIGURATION-MANAGEMENT

-1.First we will rename our initial Jenkins instance to Jenkins-Ansible.
+First we will rename our initial Jenkins instance to Jenkins-Ansible.
 We will use this server for our ansible operations.

 2. Now we will install ansible on this insatance